-The Yukon Medical Council investigated Dr. Reddoch and found him guilty of unprofessional conduct.
+The Yukon Medical Council investigated Dr. Allon Reddoch and found him guilty of unprofessional conduct.

-Just when the Yukon Medical Council found him guilty, Reddoch applied for the presidency of the Canadian Medical Association.
-On his application form, Reddoch lied and said there were no disciplinary judgments against him.
-The lie was uncovered; Reddoch was elected president of the CMA anyway.
+Just when the Yukon Medical Council was finding him guilty, Reddoch applied to become president of the Canadian Medical Association (CMA).
+On his application form, Reddoch lied and avowed there were no disciplinary judgments against him.
+That lie was uncovered; Reddoch was elected president of the CMA anyway.

-Dr. Reddoch appealed his disciplinary decision to the Yukon Supreme Court, but lost.
+Dr. Reddoch appealed his disciplinary decision to the Yukon Superior Court, but lost.
 The Court upheld the verdict of unprofessional conduct.
 Reddoch then resigned as president of the Canadian Medical Association.

 The Grennan family filed a malpractice suit against Dr. Reddoch.
-A year later, following a nine-day trial in Yukon Supreme Court, Ed Grennan won $143,850 in damages for the death of his daughter Mary.
-A judge from Alberta presided at trial because all of the Yukon Supreme Court justices were forced to withdraw due to conflict of interest when the media learned that each knew one or more of the parties involved.
+A year later, after a nine-day trial in Yukon Superior Court, Ed Grennan won $143,850 in damages for the death of his daughter Mary.
+A judge from Alberta presided at trial because all of the Yukon Superior Court justices were forced to withdraw due to conflict of interest when the media learned that each knew one or more of the parties involved.